b-cubed-eu/documentation/guides/r-packages.md

 citation("package-name")
 ```

-All repositories MUST also include a `CITATION.cff` file (see [Add a CITATION.cff file](/guides/code-repositories/#add-a-citationcff-file)).
+All repositories MUST also include a `CITATION.cff` file (see [Add a CITATION.cff file](/dev-guide/code-repositories/#add-a-citationcff-file)).
 You can keep it in sync with the `CITATION` file using a [GitHub action](https://docs.ropensci.org/cffr/reference/cff_gha_update.html) provided by the [cffr](https://docs.ropensci.org/cffr/) package.

 rOpenSci offers a useful [blog post](https://ropensci.org/blog/2021/11/16/how-to-cite-r-and-r-packages/) on how to cite R and R packages that is a good read for both software authors and users.

 ## LICENSE

-As described in the [Create a repository](/guides/code-repositories/) guide, all software produced in the context MUST be licenced under the [MIT licence](https://mit-license.org/).
+As described in the [Create a repository](/dev-guide/code-repositories/) chapter, all software produced in the context MUST be licenced under the [MIT licence](https://mit-license.org/).
 The copyright holder of the software will be the institution that will be maintaining the package, not the authors of the package.

 Adding this LICENSE file is easy with [usethis](https://usethis.r-lib.org/) (take care to immediately set the copyright holder, as it will default to the package authors):